polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

 Updating the `NextFeeMultiplier` has a similar effect as updating `WeightToFee`.
-The [`FeeMultiplierUpdate`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.FeeMultiplierUpdate) associated type in `transaction-payment` is defined as a `Convert<Fixed64, Fixed64>`, which should be read: "it receives the previous multiplier and spits out the next one".
+The [`FeeMultiplierUpdate`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.FeeMultiplierUpdate) associated type in `transaction-payment` is defined as a `Convert<Fixed64, Fixed64>`, which should be read: "it receives the previous multiplier and returns the next one".

 The default update function is inspired by the Polkadot network and implements a targeted adjustment in which a target saturation level of block weight is defined.
 If the previous block is more